 Who did ship it in?

 The Crack Epidemic started in South Central, and spread throughout the US.
 It had a terrible effect.
 People became addicted.
 This led to families being broken up into pieces.
 Many people grew up without one or both parents because someone in their family was addicted.
 Later, this would lead to the end of the epidemic as fewer people started using cocaine because they saw the effects of it.
 Crime also increased dramatically during this time.
 Many low skilled workers lost their factory jobs in South Central because many factories closed during this time.
 They turned to drug dealing to support their family.
 The popular myth of a drug dealer is that they are young gang members.
 In fact, most gangs were not organized enough to control the drug trade.
 Most crack cocaine dealers were not distributing cocaine through a gang.
 Many were ordinary people trying to support their family.
 Many of these people fought over prices and territory though, and this led to a surge in the number of homicides.
 In addition, those that became addicted did whatever was necessary to supply their habit.
 This often resulted in robberies.
 This increase in crime is what led to many bars being put up on windows, and metal fences being built around apartments and houses.
-In New York City, at the height of the epidemic, 70% of all people that were arrested tested positive for crack cocaine.
+The impact was reverberated from LA to the entire nation.
+For example, in New York City, at the height of the epidemic, 70% of all people that were arrested tested positive for crack cocaine.

 After the Epidemic